proxmox/ceph/ceph/doc/cephadm/services/osd.rst

     size: ':10G'

-To include disks equal to or greater than 40G in size:
+To include drives equal to or greater than 666 GB in size:

 .. code-block:: yaml